BJSGamingchannel/Personal-Expenses/README.md

 # Version's
 If you're wondering "Which one should I download?" the answer is:

-If you have never downloaded the program before, download the folder "Personal Expenses - Version (whatever version)"
+If you have never downloaded the program before, download the folder "Personal Expenses - Version (whatever version)".

-If you have already downloaded Personal Expenses and are looking to update your program, please download the folder name "Personal Expenses - Version (whatvever versionn) update"
+If you have already downloaded Personal Expenses and are looking to update your program, please download the folder name "Personal Expenses - Version (whatvever versionn) update".
+Please make sure that your place the contents of the folder within the old folder, replaces any old files.

 If you are looking to see what updates are up and coming download the folder called "Personal Expenses - Development Build", but please note that this version is un-stable.